When plotting sales territories for your reps, it’s important to look at the ground they cover.

 Hint: It's what you make it

-For the purpose of territory management in eSpatial, a radius point usually represents one of your customers, with a sales rep being the center point.
-(Customers aren’t all on the perimeter, of course; they can be anywhere within the radius.)
+For territory management in eSpatial, a radius point typically represents one of your customers, with a sales rep being the center point.
+(Customers aren't all on the perimeter, of course; they can be anywhere within the radius.)

-Radius points can also stand-in for other relevant variables.
-For example, if you’re an insurance brokerage selling flood and disaster coverage, you’ll want to know the areas in each territory with a notable history of flooding or other natural catastrophes.
+Radius points can also stand in for other relevant variables.
+For example, suppose you're an insurance brokerage selling flood and disaster coverage.
+In that case, you'll want to know the locations in each service area with a history of flooding or other natural catastrophes.

 Can you create radius maps in Google Maps?

-Creating a radius map in Google Maps isn’t straightforward.
-Even with some other tools that allow you to draw a circle and look at points within the radius, you’re limited to basic functions.
-You can’t import diverse data sets and use them as your map’s points of reference.
+Creating a radius map in Google Maps takes a lot of work.
+Some tools allow you to draw a circle and look at points within the radius of your Google map, but it is limited.
+You can't import diverse data sets and use them as your map's reference points.

-By contrast, an eSpatial radius map allows you to look at any variables affecting your sales processes.
-The possibilities are endless!
+An eSpatial radius map allows you to look at any variables affecting your sales processes.
+The mapping possibilities are endless!

 How to create an eSpatial radius map

-You’ll need to prepare at least two data sets for a radius map in eSpatial.
-For example, sales rep location could be the center point, and customer locations could be the points in the circle surrounding it.
+You can create a radius from any point on your map, but to get the most value from this tool, you'll need to prepare at least two data sets for your radius map.
+For example, the sales rep's location could be the center point, and the customer's address could be the points in the circle surrounding that specific radius.

 Create a radius map by following these steps: